Are you suffering from Anxiety, Stress or Low Mood?

-Many of us would acknowledge that we feel better, perhaps a bit refreshed, lighter or more relaxed after a day spent in nature, but not so many of us would consciously prioritise spending time in nature as a way to improve mental health.
+Many would acknowledge feeling better, perhaps refreshed, lighter or more relaxed, after a day in nature.
+However, not many of us would consciously prioritise spending time in nature to improve mental health.

-Beyond Blue conducted research on the benefits of nature on mental health and found that “the effects of living in a green environment cannot be underestimated”.
+Beyond Blue researched the benefits of nature on mental health and found that “the effects of living in a green environment cannot be underestimated”.

 Some of the benefits discovered in their research were: